pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 If you have multiple domains to map to the Router, such as separate system and apps domains, you can only use one SSL certificate.
 The Router does not yet support multiple certificates.
 However, one SSL certificate with multiple domains attributed to it is acceptable.

 The "Enable cross-container traffic" checkbox now controls the restriction of cross-container traffic for both DEAs and Diego Cells, depending on which runtime backend platform is chosen.
-It is not recommended to check this checkbox within multi-tenant environments.
+Pivotal does not recommend that you select this checkbox within multi-tenant environments.
 The feature enables using application containers to connect to other application containers directly, without going through the router.
 This setup may be desired for microservices, which may be optionally used with Pivotal Spring Cloud Services.

 The Security Configuration section also includes fields that allow specifying the HAProxy and Router ciphers, both of which are optional fields.